 Mary Jane Woodger and Michelle Vanegas Brodrick

-Mary Jane Woodger is a professor of Church history and doctrine at Brigham Young University.
-Michelle Vanegas Brodrick is a senior in advertising at Brigham Young University.
+Mary Jane Woodger was a professor of Church history and doctrine at Brigham Young University and Michelle Vanegas Brodrick was a senior in advertising at Brigham Young University when this was published.

 One time I (Woodger) was babysitting my four-year-old nephew and went into the other room as he was taking a bath.
 After a few minutes, he ran into the front room stark naked, holding a little plastic sword and yelling, “Look, Aunt Mary Jane.
 I am a stripling warrior!”
 Though my four-year-old nephew was unfamiliar with the meaning of stripling, he was well acquainted with the Book of Mormon story of the stripling warriors.
 In many ways we are all like my nephew; we have a basic but incomplete knowledge of certain scriptural symbols.
 For the Church, this may be especially true of the symbols found in 1 Nephi 8–14.

 Former Primary general president Cheryl C. Lant agreed with this premise when she spoke to Brigham Young University students in January 2010.
 Referring to the symbols found in 1 Nephi 8, she said, “Now these images that I have suggested to you today may seem very common.
 You have heard about them since you were in Primary.
 But they are basic.
 They are essential for us not only to know but to understand.”
 Sister Lant took it as a given that BYU students knew and understood the symbols presented in this scripture block.